AwwCookies/AwwRC/README.md

 - B: Flags the client as a bot
 - w: Allows the client to receive oper messages
 - i: Prevents the user from showing up on server user list (not implemented)
-- a: Marks the client as away (not implemented)
+- a: Marks the client as away

 ### Commands
 - quit: `quit <message>` disconnects you from the server